 25 Latent Factor Models

-In the previous chapter, we described how the model:
+In the previous chapter, we introduced the model

 \[ Y_{ij} = \mu + \alpha_i + \beta_j + \varepsilon_{ij} \]